Honoring Senator Dianne Feinstein’s commitment to Lake Tahoe.

 Register Now

-Join us on Wednesday, August 6 for the 29th annual Lake Tahoe Summit hosted by U.S. Senator Adam Schiff.
+Join us this August for the 30th annual Lake Tahoe Summit hosted by U.S. Senator Jacky Rosen.

 Time: 10 a.m. – Noon, registration opens at 8:30 a.m.